dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

 ```

 ### RunInput
-The *RunInput*-object contains all information to run the program test.
+The *RunInput*-object contains all information to run that evaluates the written program by the student.

 The *RunInput*-object has 3 attributes: `stdin`, `arguments` and `main_call`.
 - **stdin**: The given input at standard input.